| |

 the corners.
 Cars are gridded 2 abreast

 with standing starts.
-A typical

 weekend's ontrack activity involves a